 I started my career in 1996 as Berlin correspondent for The Christian Science Monitor, covering Germany, eastern Europe and Central Asia.
 In 2003, I moved to Moscow, where I became the business editor and a columnist for The Moscow Times.
 From 2006 to 2010, I covered Russian energy giant Gazprom and Putin’s government for Bloomberg News.
 In 2011, I started a blog chronicling the Moscow protest movement.

-Now I’m once again based in Berlin, where I work as an independent journalist.
+Now I’m again based in Berlin, where I work as an independent journalist.
 I have blogged on my travels to Sochi and Chechnya at medium.com and appear frequently on Deutsche Welle TV.
-Most recently I’ve been covering events in Ukraine for American and German news organizations, including Slate, the Associated Press and Zeit Online.
+Most recently I’ve been covering events in Ukraine for news organizations including Slate, Newsweek, the Associated Press and Zeit Online.
 I also write for the Reuters opinion blog.

 I am particularly interested in developing new journalism platforms for the post-paper era and am looking to collaborate with like-minded writers, photographers, videographers, designers, programmers and investors.